-Constructed in 1945, the Power Plant for the University currently provides steam generated heat using three coal/woodchip fueled boilers to various facilities throughout campus.
-The newest boiler installed in 1981 is a vintage coal and woodchip fueled boiler.
-The two remaining boilers are older coal fired stoker units that are inefficient and have limited pollution controls.
+Constructed in 1945, the Power Plant for the University provided steam generated heat using three coal/woodchip fueled boilers to various facilities throughout campus.

-In 2010, University personnel along with the consulting team of CM Engineering and McClure Engineering began a study to replace the current steam infrastructure with a ground source heating system and to determine the impact it would have on the campus infrastructure.
+In 2010, University personnel along with the consulting team of McClure Engineering and CM Engineering began a study to replace the steam infrastructure with a ground source heating system and to determine the impact it would have on the campus infrastructure.
 The study assessed placement for a piping loop and well fields along with current building system condition and makeup for such a change.
-After completion, the study suggested that a geothermal system could replace the aging steam plant, which currently serves 65 percent of the campus square footage, as the primary heating source on campus and provide significant energy savings.
-The geothermal system would be a ground source heat pump system which requires a balanced heating and cooling demand for long term stable operation.
-Since the campus is cooling dominant, the geothermal system will be designed to meet the heating load.
-The existing chilled water system would be improved to provide a supplemental cooling source to complement the geothermal system.
-This will allow the University to achieve energy savings and accomplish a reduction in deferred maintenance costs.

 The Missouri University of Science and Technology campus created a geothermal energy system, which was a $33 million project that created three new geothermal plants to serve the heating and cooling needs of 16 buildings on campus, totaling over 1,000,000 square feet.
 These buildings included classrooms, laboratories, and offices.
 Additional spaces served by the geothermal cooling system, but not the heating water, include dormitories/apartments, a student center, and other classrooms and laboratories.